owulveryck/blog/content/post/msgpack.md

 I've also seen this excellent video made by [Mat Ryer](https://www.youtube.com/watch?v=tIm8UkSf6RA&list=PLDWZ5uzn69ezRJYeWxYNRMYebvf8DerHd) about how to code an API in GO and why go would be the perfect language to code such a portal.

-The problem I'm facing is that in the organization I'm working for, the developments are heterogenous and therefore you can find *ruby* teams as well as *python* teams and myself as a *go* team (That will change in the future anyway)
+The problem I'm facing is that in the organization I'm working for, the developments are heterogeneous and therefore you can find *ruby* teams as well as *python* teams and myself as a *go* team (That will change in the future anyway)
 The key point is that I would like my middleware to serve as an entry point to the services provided by the department.

 We (as an "ops" team) would then be able to present the interface via, for example, a [swagger](http://swagger.io) like interface, take care of the API and do whatever RPC to any submodule.